Garden Shredders

 -

-Reduce garden waste from a sprawling pile of cuttings and branches and prickles, to a smaller volume that's easily moved around by a shovel and rake, and easily carried in filled bags.
+Reduce garden waste from a sprawling pile of thorns, cuttings and branches, to a vastly smaller volume that's easily moved around by a shovel and rake, and easily carried in filled bags and contained.

 -

-Make your own fragrant conifer wood chip for garden paths or to use it as garden mulch.
+Make your own fragrant conifer wood chip for garden paths, & to use around plants as garden mulch.

 -

-Make old tough green stems of cabbage and tomato etc... compost quicker from fine shreds.
+Make old tough green stems of cabbage and tomato etc... compost quicker from fine shreds - & reduce the time disease spores have to spread.

 -